Skip to content

 SELECT * FROM user WHERE name NOT LIKE '王%'

-With the above optimizations, the documentation for the notLikeRight method more clearly demonstrates its usage, parameter descriptions, examples, and notes, making it easier for developers to understand and correctly use the method.
+Through the above optimization, the documentation for the notLikeRight method more clearly demonstrates its usage, parameter descriptions, examples, and important notes, making it easier for developers to understand and correctly use this method.

 isNull

-The isNull method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
-It is used to set the IS NULL condition for a single field.
+The isNull method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It sets an IS NULL condition for a single field.

 Scope of Use